karlkfi/kpt-config-sync/docs/user/installation.md

     --from-file=ssh=$HOME/.ssh/id_rsa.nomos
 ```

-#### Using GitCookies
+#### Using `cookiefile`

 Follow this process when `secretType` is set to `cookiefile`.
+This would be used when authenticating to a Git repo using Git cookies.

-The process for acquiring a gitcookie depends on the configuration of your git
+The process for acquiring a Git cookie depends on the configuration of your Git
 server your repository is on, but is commonly used as an authentication
 mechanism for some hosting services, such as Google Cloud Source Repositories
 and Gerrit.
 Git Cookies are usually stored in `$HOME/.gitcookies` on the local